Moe131/webcrawler/README.md

 POLITENESS = 0.5
 ```

-### step 2: Run the crawler by running the following command
+ ## Step 2: Run the crawler by running the following command

 ```
 python3 launch.py